CaelVision/meishur-vision.github.io/_posts/2023-11-7-brainstorm.md

 </p>

 While Lucas was busy sketching the future of flight, Stephen was on a shopping spree that would make any tech geek jealous.
 He's been spec-ing out parts for the test drone like it's a shopping list for the coolest DIY project ever.
 And guess what?
 The parts arrived on the same day!
-It's like Christmas came early for the CaelVision team.
+It's like Christmas came early for the Kite team.
 Spoiler alert: Stephen might just be the real-life Santa Claus of drone components.

 *Envisions a sleigh with drone parts instead of presents*